adarshraj99/ML-DL.md/processes & keywords.md

 #### Embeddings :
-Encodes the tokens with it's meanings based on thet token data.
+**Encodes the tokens** with it's meanings based on that token data.
 As, input passes through the model layers ,tokens gets updated Embeddings.
 These are a way to represent real-world objects as mathematical vectors.
 Embeddings capture the meaning and grammatical properties of words.
 For example, words with similar meanings have similar embeddings.
 Embeddings convert high-dimensional data into low-dimensional vectors.
 This makes the data easier to process.
 Used for finding similar texts, images, helps ChatsBots to understand relationship between words and images, Fraud detection by identifying certain similar pattern.